magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_still-flowing-water.md

 Some people complain, ‘I can’t meditate, I’m too restless.
 Whenever I sit down I think of this and that.
 I can’t do it.
-I’ve got too much bad I should use up my bad kamma first and then come back and try meditating.’
+I’ve got too much bad kamma I should use up my bad kamma first and then come back and try meditating.’
 Sure, just try it.
 Try using up your bad kamma.

 This is how people think.
 Why do they think like this?
 These so-called